• Skip to primary navigation

 Both the Google and Apple Photos apps are powerful solutions that are great for organizing personal photo albums.
 But that’s the use for which they’re built and optimized, meaning group photo distribution is possible for friends and family.
 However, it won’t work for business organizations that need security and require both scale and analytics.

-Private Photo Sharing with Private Facebook Groups
+Online Photo Sharing With Private Facebook Groups

 A private Facebook Group may not be the first method that jumps to mind for a way to privately share photos with a group, but at first glance, it may be a sneaky, viable option.
 Almost everybody is on Facebook (contrary to a system preference for iOS or Google, as was the case in the last section).
 Private, even ‘secret’ groups are a way within Facebook to work with individuals who are permitted access by an administrator.
 But will this method hold up against the key considerations for a photo distribution solution?